crobibero/Emby.Migration/README.md

 ## Configuration:
 Copy `appsettings.Sample.json` to `appsettings.json`
+Add access properties for source and destination.
+Admin username is used to get all destination media.

 ## Running
-Run with `dotnet run Migration.dll`
+Run with `dotnet run Migration.dll`, or by executing `Migration.exe` / `Migration`